mchiapello/Controllo-Biologico-dei-processi-e-dei-prodotti-dell-industria-2019/syllabus.md

 periodically for updates.

-### Course Communications
+### Comunicazioni

 Email: [{{ page.email }}](mailto:{{ page.email }})

-### Required Texts
+### Libri richiesti

 There is no required text book for this class.

 All needed material is openly available on the course website.
 If you are interested in additional reading on the topics we are covering I highly recommend R for Data Science, which is freely available on the web.

-### Course Description
+### Descrizione del corso

 Computers are increasingly essential to the study of all aspects of biology.
 Data management skills are needed for entering data without errors, storing it in a usable way, and extracting key aspects of the data for analysis.
 Basic programming is required for everything from accessing and managing data, to statistical analysis, to modeling.
 This course will provide an introduction to data management, manipulation, and analysis, with an emphasis on biological problems.
 Class will typically consist of short introductions or question & answer sessions, followed by hands on computing exercises.
-The course will be taught using R and SQLite, but the concepts learned will easily apply to all programming languages and database management systems.
+The course will be taught using R, but the concepts learned will easily apply to all programming languages and database management systems.
 No background in programming or databases is required.

-### Prerequisite Knowledge and Skills
+### Prerequisiti

-Knowledge of basic biology.
+Nessuno

-### Purpose of Course
+### Scopo del corso

 In this course you will learn all of the fundamental aspects of computer programming that are necessary for conducting basic data analysis.
 By the end of